We use cookies

 If you are struggling financially, please consider applying for one of the HE Bursaries / Hardship Funding.
 Application forms are available on the UCS website: https://www.somerset.ac.uk/life/fees-and-funding/

-We have reviewed the criteria for obtaining a bursary/ hardship funding during the pandemic.
+We have reviewed the criteria for obtaining a bursary/ hardship funding since the pandemic.
 We are being more flexible and are considering applications on a case by case basis.
 It would therefore help us to understand why you need the bursary, in case we can meet your needs in an alternative way.
 We have removed the rule that students can only receive a bursary for one year and cannot re-apply in subsequent years.
 The policy available on the website will be adjusted to reflect the changes.
 This process will work alongside the problem-solving approach available through the EC process detailed above, to find different ways to support you during this difficult time so that you can continue your studies effectively.

 IT Support